lorddoomicus/random-code/bash/README.md

-# Utils

-Some BASH script utilities I've written over the years.
+Here are some BASH script utilities I've written over the years.

-There is a verity different scripts in the bash folder.
+Some of them will require extra software be installed to work.

 ## Some things here